paramita24/Excel_Project_Coffee_Sales_Dashboard/README.md

-# ☕ Coffee Orders Data Analysis
+# ☕ Coffee Sales Data Analysis

 A end-to-end Excel data project analysing coffee sales across three countries from 2019 to 2022.
 The workbook covers raw data ingestion, customer and product lookup, aggregation, and an interactive sales dashboard.